Merkel hails Havel as 'great European'

 Czechslovakia played a pivotal role in the fall of the Berlin Wall on November 9, 1989.

-In the late summer of 1989, thousands of East Germans hoping to flee to the West massed for weeks at German embassy in Prague.
+In the late summer of 1989, thousands of East Germans hoping to flee to freedom in the West massed for weeks at German embassy in Prague.

 The watershed moment was instrumental in convincing the communist East German regime that it was futile to maintain the policy of trapping its citizens behind concrete and barbed wire.